explodinglabs/jsonrpcserver/docs/index.md

 # Welcome to jsonrpcserver's documentation!

-Prices json-rpc requests in Python.
+Process JSON-RPC requests in Python.

 This library takes a JSON-RPC request, that's usually come through the network, parses, validates and dispatches it, giving you a response to send back.